Tackling Junk Food Advertising

 - What will you do to restrict big-brand discounts and checkout promotions of junk food (which are high in fat, sugar and salt)?

 - Will you stop brands from using kids’ cartoon characters and superheroes on packaging to advertise junk food?

 - Will you protect our kids from online junk food adverts that target them based on where they are, and what they like doing?

 They don’t look very difficult to answer do they?
-This has since prompted a trending campaign to be started on social media called #AdEnough as endorsed by TV chef Jamie Oliver.
-The idea of the campaign is to highlight to the government that we as a nation are fed up of being bombarded with these type of adverts and that we would like to shape a healthier future for the next generations.
+This has since prompted a trending campaign on social media called #AdEnough as endorsed by TV chef Jamie Oliver.
+The idea of the campaign is to highlight to the government that we as a nation are fed up of being bombarded with these type of adverts.
+That we would like to shape a healthier future for the next generations.

 Tackle obesity by removing junk food advertising?

-So far there has been a success story in which the London mayor, Sadiq Khan, has spoken up to say that he wants to help tackle the childhood obesity by removing junk food advertising across the entire Transport for London network.
+So far there has been a success story in which the London mayor, Sadiq Khan, has spoken up saying he wants to help tackle childhood obesity by removing junk food advertising across the entire Transport for London network.
 That’s a great start and so may actions like this continue.